dunkelrot/doc-CC/README.md

       ]
     };

+The DC-client will show a list of the available projects.

 The attributes shortDescription and description are optional.
-The id attribute is used to build the client URL for document coding page, see next section.
+The id attribute is used to build the DC-client URL for the actual document coding page, see next section.

 ### Document Codes

-The client URL is:
+To generate document codes DC-client provides the endpoint:

     http://client-server.com/project/id

-where 'id' is the project identifier which is provided to the rules server via a GET call.
+where 'id' is the project identifier from the projects list.
+The DC-client will issue a GET request to the rules server

-Therefore the client makes a GET call to the rules server to retrieve a list of available projects:
+to retrieve the document coding configuration:

     http://server.com/project/:id